ConflictingTheories/ProxiPay/README.md

 **Directories:**

-- `/nginx-lb` is the Load Balancer and Primary Public Interface
+- `/nginx-lb` is the Load Balancer and Primary Public Interface (Uses LetsEncrypt &amp; Certbot for SSL Certificates - Requires valid Domain Name)
 - `/payid-srv` is a fork of the PayID Repo - It provides the PayID functionality
 - `/portal-srv` is the ProxiPay portal and Public Dashboard
 - `/xrpl-srv` is a Lite Ripple Node (For XRP Specifics like Trust Lines and Order Book Management)